nomadev/ds216j-ipkg-install/README.md

 echo "src cross $feed" > /opt/etc/ipkg/feeds.conf
     ```

-5. Set PATH: Open: /etc/profile (with vi, nano etc.) and add the following to the last line.
+5. Set PATH: Open: /etc/profile (with vi, nano etc.) and add the following to the last line:

 `PATH=/opt/bin:/opt/sbin:$PATH` <-- make sure to add $PATH to the end.

 6. Set the init script so that it can be used even after rebooting.